NanBox/ParallaxRecyclerView/README.md

 # ParallaxRecyclerView

-An RecyclerView with parallax folding effect.
+A RecyclerView with parallax folding effect.

 ![](/images/ParallaxRecyclerView.gif)